MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-M365DataAtRestEncryptionPolicy.md

 ## DESCRIPTION
 M365 data-at-rest encryption policy cmdlets are accessible to compliance administrator role as part of the Exchange Online infrastructure.
 For more information, see [Overview of M365 Customer Key at the tenant level](https://docs.microsoft.com/microsoft-365/compliance/customer-key-tenant-level#get-policy-details).

-You can create and assign a data-at-rest encryption policy at the tenant level by using the appropriate M365DataAtRestEncryptionPolicy cmdlets in Exchange Online PowerShell.
+You can create and assign a Microsoft 365 data-at-rest encryption policy at the tenant level by using the appropriate M365DataAtRestEncryptionPolicy cmdlets in Exchange Online PowerShell.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).